-have an inverted index design.
-Inverted indexes store a list of
+index design.
+Inverted indexes store a list of words, and for

-words, and for each word, a list of documents that the word
+each word, a list of documents that the word appears in.
+To

-index, a set of index tables is created, as shown in the
+set of index tables is created, as shown in the following

-The first six tables represent the inverted index and are
+The first six index tables comprise the inverted index and are

 referred to as auxiliary index tables.
 When incoming documents